shakebugs/shake-docs/docs/android/configuration-and-data/attachments.md

 </TabItem>
 </Tabs>

-### Attaching a file without the custom filename
+### Attach a file without the custom filename

-*ShakeFile* can be initialized without a filename, with just an absolute file path (String) to your file, or instead of a file path you can initialize it with the actual file object (java.io.File).
+*ShakeFile* can be initialized without a filename, with just an absolute file path (String) to your file.
+Instead of a file path, you can initialize it with the actual file object (java.io.File) too.
 If you initialize it this way, filename shown on the web Dashboard will be determined automatically from the passed file's name.

 To define which files will be uploaded when a user reports a bug, you must call the `onPrepareData` method overriding the `attachedFiles` method inside, as shown in the example below.